How To Use Hair Oil On Body?

 Ready to start using oils to improve your hair and skin?
 Check out Tangie products for a wide array of beneficial oils to choose from!

-Frequently Asked Questions About Body & Hair Oiling
+FAQs About Body & Hair Oiling

 When beginning an oiling routine, there are many questions you might have.
 Here are some of the most common Q & As.

 Some oil products are formulated specifically for hair or body, not both.
-But some, like our Tangie All Natural Hair & Body Oil, are meant for multi‑purpose use.
+But some, like our Tangie All-Natural Hair & Body Oil, are meant for multi‑purpose use.
 The blend of fractionated coconut oil, rice bran oil, baobab oil, red raspberry oil, hemp oil, and rosemary oil is perfect for moisturizing, soothing, and promoting healthy skin and hair.

 Using a neutral oil like argan, coconut, sweet almond, jojoba, baobab, and olive is perfect for both hair and skin.
 Essential oils like rosemary, lavender, cedar, lemongrass, patchouli, and hyssop are all great for hair and skin as well.